Learning Neural Parametric 3D Breast Shape Models for Metrical Surface Reconstruction From Monocular RGB Videos: Experiments and Results

 \section{Experiments and Results}

 We performed extensive experiments to validate our new model and the proposed 3D surface reconstruction pipeline.

-\paragraph{Data and Pre-processing.} Our model is trained on the same dataset as the iRBSM \citep{weiherer2025irbsm}, which includes 168 consistently oriented 3D breast scans taken in a standing position using Canfield's Vectra H2 system.
-After data acquisition, the following six anatomical landmarks have been expert-annotated in each 3D breast scan: (1) sternal notch, (2) belly button, (3) left nipple, (4) right nipple, (5) left coracoid process, and (6) right coracoid process, see also Figure \ref{fig:method_overview}.
+\paragraph{Data.} Our model is trained on the pre-processed dataset of the iRBSM \citep{weiherer2025irbsm}, which includes 168 consistently oriented 3D breast scans.
+All scans have been taken in a standing position using Canfield's Vectra H2 system.
+Subsequently, after data acquisition, the following six anatomical landmarks have been expert-annotated in each 3D breast scan: (1) sternal notch, (2) belly button, (3) left nipple, (4) right nipple, (5) left coracoid process, and (6) right coracoid process, see also Figure \ref{fig:method_overview}.